 Tag Archives: Outsourcing

-The United States was once considered rich.
-We accumulated abundance throughout most of the twentieth century.
-We were a very productive country whose wealth, to a great extent, derived from manufacturing.
-Our companies invented and produced many of the things we needed and much of what the rest of the world consumed.
+Our nation has lost 14 manufacturing plants per day and over one-third of its manufacturing jobs over the last dozen years.
+The United States used to be a wealthy country, not one buried in debt.
+We accumulated abundance through most of the twentieth century, as we were a very productive country whose wealth derived to a great extent from manufacturing.
+Our companies invented and produced many of the things we needed and much of what the rest of the world needed.